lmigueldf/doc/api/event.md

 drag.makeDraggable(imageView);
 ~~~

-And viola, your `ImageView` is draggable.
+And voila, your `ImageView` is draggable.
 You can make any instance of a `View` or `View` subclass draggable with `drag.makeDraggable`.

 ## event.input.drag.makeDraggable (view, opts)